 - The suspension was improper: The charges may be dismissed if your license was suspended for a reason not allowed by Florida law.
 For example, if the suspension of your license is due to failure to pay a fine you were unaware of, the charges may be dismissed.

 Contact a Fort Lauderdale driving with a suspended license defense lawyer at Smith & Eulo

 Being charged with driving with a suspended license in Florida is a serious offense.
 If you are convicted, you face steep fines and the possibility of jail time.
 You will also have a criminal record that can impact your life in many ways.

-At Smith & Eulo, we have more than 20 years of experience defending clients against traffic offenses, including driving with a suspended license.
+At Smith & Eulo, we have more than 100 years of experience defending clients against traffic offenses, including driving with a suspended license.
 We know what it takes to build a strong defense and will work tirelessly to protect your rights.
-Call us at (754) 332-0513 or visit us to schedule a free consultation.

 If you or your loved one find themselves in a situation where you are being accused of driving with a suspended license?
 Call us right away at 754-332-0513 to speak with a qualified legal professional or fill out the contact form on this page.
 We’re available 24/7, we offer free initial consultation and payment plans.
 In addition to our Fort Lauderdale office, we have offices in the following cities across the state of Florida: